 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for actors, including comedians, were predicted to increase just 4% from 2012-2022, which is slower than average.
-In May 2013, the BLS reported that actors earned a median hourly wage of $22.15.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for actors, including comedians, were predicted to increase 10% from 2014-2024, which is faster than average.
+In May 2015, the BLS reported that actors earned a median hourly wage of $18.80.